-Results show that as seniors gain more power over the careers of junior bureaucrats, those who are above-median tax performers are more likely to be fast-tracked.
-This is not the case for those with above-median social ties with seniors.
+Results show that as seniors gain more power over the careers of junior bureaucrats, those who are above-median tax performers are more likely to be fast-tracked than those with above-median social ties with seniors.
 Moreover, publicly available measures of the junior's ability play no role in their long-term fast-track promotions.